The “newest colour” in the Sapphire spectrum, which has only just been recognised as a genuine Sapphire colour.

 Due to the cost of certifying Australian Sapphires, we do not provide an independent Gemological Laboratory certificate and therefore we are unable to guarantee if the stones are heated or not.

-Our suppliers are in many cases miners and cutters who know their Sapphires and we trust their word, but cannot guarantee it 100% unless the stone is independently assessed by a Gemological laboratory, which of course incurs a fee.
+Our suppliers are in many cases miners and cutters who know their Sapphires and we trust their word.
+This cannot guaranteed 100%, unless the stone is independently assessed by a Gemological laboratory, which of course incurs a fee.
 You are more than welcome to request a certificate and we can definitely organise that.

 On Moh’s scale of hardness Sapphires are a 9, making them the perfect engagement ring stone.
 They can handle everyday wear, but they do need more care than Diamonds.